airbytehq/airbyte/docs/contributing-to-airbyte/monorepo-python-development.md

 1. Open the project structure using `cmd-;`
 2. Navigate to the "Project Settings / Modules" section in the right-side of the menu
+3. Select the top level `airbyte` module so the change is applied to all submodules
-3. Add the following filter to the `Exclude files` option: `connectors/**/.venv`
+4. Add the following filter to the `Exclude files` option: `connectors/**/.venv`
-4. Press OK to confirm your options.
+5. Press OK to confirm your options.

 ![](../.gitbook/assets/monorepo-exclude-files.png)